CarlosWirama/knowhere/README.md

 ## Project codename: knowhere
-A single page web-app for Singapore MRT Routing (only for future MRT routes) Sorted by the most convenient first (less interchange) rather than least stop (https://github.com/CarlosWirama/knowhere/blob/master/src/constants/heuristicValue.js) Created using Create React App
+A single page web-app for Singapore MRT Routing (only for future MRT routes)
+* Please note that this layout is optimized for mobile ratio, and not yet optimized for desktop Sorted by the most convenient first (less interchange) rather than least stop (https://github.com/CarlosWirama/knowhere/blob/master/src/constants/heuristicValue.js) Created using Create React App